corey-howard/chew-the-fat/README.md

 probably a better way to resolve it without ruining the site for all other tablets/mobiles that the site works perfectly fine on.
 Once
 I figure out how to resolve this, then I will.

+*__UPDATE: I managed to resolve the background image bug.
+This was achieved by loosely following the solution I outlined above, but Instead of removing the background-attachment: fixed; css styling in media queries, I just changed the background-repeat styling rule to repeat.
+I thought if the background image is fixed on the vast majority of devices then I don't have to worry about the image repeating as it will be fixed, but now the image will repeat on iphones and ipads, as the background-attachment: fixed styling rule does not work on these devices.__*

+### Bug Fixes

+When user added slang term and definition to the site/database, upon page reloading, the slang term had been created successfully but the definition was showing as 'None'.

+See code where bug was found [here](https://photos.google.com/search/_tra_/photo/AF1QipOV9v2UV1f9gGjXTTmPIrD1zi7fkJss4SQab77w)
+Image of bug on live site [here](https://photos.google.com/search/_tra_/photo/AF1QipNZBpRea9erDs8FKK4yk3lDMHdfa525Yg1Td5OR)

+Upon investigation, there were no errors but there was a mistake in the app.py file under the app.route declaration.
+Instead of request.form.get("slang_definition) I had written, request.form.get("slang_description").
+Was difficult to spot but I discovered it eventually.

 ### Online Validators

+* To test my HTML code for errors I used the [Nu HTML Checker](https://validator.w3.org/nu/).
+    * The test returned many errors, but were all for duplicate ID's which I believe is caused by the looping over by Jinja, unsure how to resolve this.
+* To test my CSS code for errors I used the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/).
+    * The test returned no errors, but did however return many warnings, all for Materialize as it appears unknown to this validator tool.
+* To test my JavaScript code for errors I used the [JS Hint](https://jshint.com/).
+    * The test returned no errors or warnings.
+* To test my Python code for errors I used the [PEP 8 Online validator](http://pep8online.com)
+    * The test returned no errors or warnings.

 ---